TAI CHI 1

 “I’m mesmerized by T’ai Chi.
 T’ai Chi has calmed me tremendously.
 I have observed a noticeable improvement since I started T’ai Chi a year ago.
 Thank you, Sensei, for being not only a patient and inspiring teacher but also a good human being.” – Jennifer Mirza, Executive Producer, Saeed Akhtar Mirza Productions

-Sensei Sandeep Desai is a Master of T’ai Chi, Yoga, and Martial Arts having several international Accolades to his name.
+Sensei Sandeep Desai is a Master of Tai Chi, Yoga, and Martial Arts.
+He has several international Accolades to his name.

 Subscribe to our blog